 Conduct weekly building walk-throughs.

-Attend weekly one-on-one meetings with Associate Director of Residential Education
+Attend weekly one-on-one meeting with Associate Director of Residential Education

-Collaborate with maintenance and custodial staff to respond to maintenance concerns and facilities emergencies.
+Collaborate with maintenance and custodial staffs to respond to maintenance concerns and facilities emergencies.

 Programming and Community Development - 20%